 The medical history form patients completed included questions about smoking and alcohol consumption.
 We were told by the dentist and saw in dental care records that smoking cessation advice was given to patients who smoked.
+Staff told us that patients were referred to a local smoking cessation group for extra assistance.
 There were health promotion leaflets available in the waiting room and surgery to support patients.